-It’s can be hard to wrap your head around the idea of a credit score.
-It’s a value that is attributed to you, that for most of the time, you don’t really need to pay attention to you.
+It’s can be hard to wrap your head around the idea of a credit score and we will try our best here at Consumer Rights to make it as easy as we can.
+Your credit Score is a value that is attributed to you, that for most of the time, you don’t really need to pay attention to you.
 Yet there are times that you do need to be acurately aware of, not necessarily your credit score, but the impact that having a bad one can have.
 These times are not always obvious, and the last thing you want is to find yourself in a tight spot, or unable to do something, because of this seemingly imaginary number.

 So this brings up a number of questions.
 What is a credit score?
 What are good and bad numbers to have?
 What can it affect?
 What decides my score?
 How can you make steps to change it?
 How can you maintain it?
 Let’s take a closer look.